SreekanthGudisi/GitHubUserAndFollowers/README.md

 3. If user has followers, Here I have given condition to show list of followers.

-     a) GitHub User has more than 100 repos and followers those can see list of followers in tableview like followers Name and Avatar.
+     a) The conditon is: GitHub user has more than 100 repos and 100 followers, then only Im showing the follower details (like  Name and Avatar).

 // Used Design Patterns like
 1. SingleTon Design Pattern